scottwday/Arduino/SdCardWavPlayer/README.md

 Limitations
 -----------
-Setup to run off a 16Mhz crystal
+Setup to run off a 16Mhz crystal.

-Wav files must be 16Khz 8bit mono
+Wav files must be 16Khz 8bit mono.
 8Khz or 32Khz could probably be made to work

-The wave file header is played
+The wave file header is played.
 Can probably fix this by skipping ahead a fixed number of bytes

-Folders not supported
+Folders not supported.

 Usage
 -----